0x384c0/MouseToJoystickYuzu/Readme.md

 ### Description

-This AutoHotkey script converts mouse movements in to button presses (L,I,J,K by default for Yuzu)
+This AutoHotkey script translates mouse movements in to button presses (L,I,J,K by default for Yuzu)

 ### Usage
 * [download](https://www.autohotkey.com/) and install AutoHotkey